alx-sch/push_swap/README.md

 ## Data Structure

 A data structure named 't_stacks' was implemented to hold all necessary information needed for sorting.
-This way, you can pass the 't_stacks' variable as the sole parameter to functions, making the sorting process more streamlined and cohesive.
+This way, you can pass the 't_stacks' variable as the sole parameter to functions, making the sorting process and coding layout more streamlined and cohesive.
 ```C
 typedef struct s_stacks
 {